artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 <span class="sc">Dijon:</span> Where I come from, written words are abundant: if you shout a question towards the heavens, Boreas, Zephyrus, Notus, and Eurus will bring you everything that’s been written about the question before an acorn can fall to the ground.
 Thus, for many questions, I can rely on the written word.

 <span class="sc">Socrates:</span> I would travel through dense forests and over high mountains to live in such a place—you are blessed.

-Even if the written word can sow abundantly, casting seeds is not enough to ensure they grow in another’s soul.
+Yet even if the written word can sow abundantly, casting seeds is not enough to ensure they grow in another’s soul.

 Stranger, I take it that you, like me, have read widely and that you’ve observed this pattern in yourself: old plants are difficult to uproot.
 They grow tall and choke out new plants with their shadows.
 It’s too easy to dismiss an author’s ideas before we fully grasp them.
 Dialectic can weed out your garden and make room for new seeds.